 For SpamTitan to accept email for a domain and filter it, that domain must first be added to SpamTitan.
-Follow these steps to add a domain:
+Watch this video or follow these steps to add a domain:

 Go to Overview and select Add Domain.

 Complete the fields in the Add Domain window: